About Divided Discussions#

 If you divide discussions, a good practice is to use a naming convention for discussion topics, so that learners clearly understand the audience for a discussion topic before they add posts to that topic.
 For information about naming conventions, see Apply Naming Conventions to Discussion Topics.

-For more information about managing discussions, see Managing Divided Discussion Topics and Running Course Discussions.
+For more information about managing discussions, see Guide to Managing Divided Discussions and Best Practices for Configuring Course Discussions.

 Note